2024 Hilton Grand Vacations Tournament of Champions celebrity purse, winner’s share, prize money payout

 This event was originally set to feature players from PGA Tour Champions, the LPGA and the celebrity circuit.
 Now it is the season-opener for the LPGA, retaining the celebrity tournament component.

-The event is played this year at Lake Nona Golf and Country Club in Orlando, Fla.
+The event is played this year at Lake Nona Golf and Country Club in Orlando, Fla., for the third year running.

 2024 Hilton Grand Vacations Tournament of Champions purse, winner's share, prize money payout